Apostillation and Notarisation of documents

 • The issuing government body will provide a certificate with the date and a unique reference for the Apostille.

-• For company incorporation documents (being subsidiary of foreign company) we would need Apostillation of each documents to validate.
+• For company incorporation documents (being subsidiary of foreign company) we would need Apostillation of each document to validate.

 Notarisation: Notary public (or notary or public notary) is a public officer constituted by law to serve the public usually concerned with deeds, powers-of-attorney, and foreign and international business; to administer oaths and affirmations, take affidavits and statutory declarations, witness and authenticate the execution of certain classes of documents, take acknowledgments of deeds and other conveyances, protest notes and bills of exchange, provide notice of foreign drafts and notarial copies, and perform certain other official acts depending on the jurisdiction.
 Any such act is known as a notarisation.